-The Emerging Leaders Training Program – This program is a 10-week capacity building program for community practitioners, ages 18 – 30.
-Hosted by our Center for Social Advocacy, this program is led by community building practitioners. – and – builds leadership skills of emerging leaders who represent the “next” generation that can lead meaningful change in communities of color; strengthens the capacity of young practitioners; and elevates their voices and influence in Germantown.
-This program requires an application and is offered by request only
+Emerging Leaders Training Program – A 10 week capacity building program for community practitioners, ages 18 – 30.
+Hosted by our Center for Social Advocacy, this program is led by community building practitioners and builds their leadership skills.
+Emerging leaders represent the “next” generation that can lead meaningful change in communities of color; strengthens the capacity of young practitioners; and elevates their voices and influence in Germantown.
+This program requires an application and is offered by request only.

 Hidden Collections Initiative for Pennsylvania Small Archival Repositories

 The Johnson House is a participant in the Historical Society of Pennsylvania’s Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR).
 The goal of the HCI-PSAR project is to make better know and more accessible the important but often “hidden” archival collections in small historical repositories in the Philadelphia Region.
 Our archival holdings span several linear feet and date from 1794 to the end of the 20th century.
 Significant holdings relate to former occupants of the House: the Johnson Family, a Quaker family of staunch abolitionists; and the Woman’s Club of Germantown, which owned the house form 1917-1982 and participated in the social, civic, educational and philanthropic life of Germantown.
 Visit: http://dla.library.upenn.edu/dla/pacscl/index.html

 History Hunters Youth Reporter Program